-These easy pumpkin muffins are the best!
-Perfectly fluffy and not at all dry.
-These pumpkin spice muffins are an irresistible combination of sweet and spice.
+These pumpkin muffins are the best and very easy to make!
+Perfectly fluffy and not at all dry, these muffins are a delicious combination of sweet and spice.

-I’ve done a lot of recipe testing lately with pumpkin muffin recipes.
-We already shared a healthier almond flour pumpkin muffin recipe here in our collection, and I have another pumpkin oat muffin recipe I’ll share in the new year.
-But, it’s taken me a little longer to find that perfect easy pumpkin muffin recipe we all love from our favorite bakeries.
-You know, the kind that is a little sweet, yet not so sweet that you still enjoy the pumpkin spice.
-The pumpkin muffins that are fluffy and not dry.
-This is that perfect pumpkin muffin.
+I've done a lot of recipe testing lately with pumpkin muffin recipes.
+We already shared a healthier almond flour pumpkin muffin recipe, but it's taken me a little longer to find the perfect easy pumpkin muffin recipe we all love from our favorite bakeries.
+You know, the kind that is a little sweet, yet not so sweet that you still enjoy the pumpkin flavor.
+The muffins that are fluffy and not dry.
+We achieve all of this in this recipe!

 Pumpkin Pie Spice for Pumpkin Muffins